What does a Tax Analyst do?

 How long does it take to become a Tax Analyst?

-The journey to becoming a Tax Analyst involves several steps.
-Most people start with a bachelor's degree in accounting or a related field.
-This degree usually takes four years to complete.
-During this time, students learn about tax laws, financial reporting, and auditing.
+Becoming a Tax Analyst involves several steps.
+Most start with a bachelor’s degree in accounting, finance, or a related field.
+This usually takes about four years to complete.

 Tax Analyst Job Description Sample